I hope this is properly forwarded -- Steve's inquiry about Period Records

 historical vocal reissues.
 She was very conscientious about transfers and

 proper reproduction, as I recall.
-It had been Ben's pet project and she still had
+It had been Ben's pet project and she

 his impressive collection of shellac vocal records.